Betamethasone 0.1% Cream

 Eczema & Psoriasis

-Betamethasone valerate 0.1% cream is a prescription only topical corticosteroid treatment that helps reduce inflammation and redness of itchy skin.
-Using the active ingredient betamethasone valerate 0.1%, this medication helps reduce symptoms of common inflammatory skin conditions such as eczema, psoriasis, and contact dermatitis.
+Betamethasone valerate 0.1% cream is a prescription-only topical corticosteroid treatment that helps reduce inflammation and redness of itchy skin.
+Its active ingredient is betamethasone valerate 0.1%, which helps reduce symptoms of common inflammatory skin conditions such as eczema, psoriasis, and contact dermatitis.

 Overview